ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 **Key objectives of this research include:**

-1. Developing a robust machine learning model capable of accurately predicting drug-drug interaction.
+1. Developing a robust machine learning model capable of accurately predicting drug-drug interaction. which is a multi-class study.
 2. Identifying the most influential risk factors and parameters contributing to these interactions.
 3. Evaluate several models and compare their performance:
    - Logistic Regression
    - Random Forest
    - XGBoost Classification
+   - Decision Tree
    - Neural Network
 4. Evaluate these models metrics
    - Accuracy